Balance innovation and agility with security and compliance

 What’s more, container admins’ need to pull images from public repositories can result in the unintentional installation of unverified images.
 If any of these images include security flaws, those weaknesses could potentially place the entire host system at risk.

 But by taking a few key steps to proactively assess and address container security issues, it’s possible to take full advantage of the agility and simplicity of containers, without putting your host system and users at risk.
 Here’s an overview of a smart approach to Docker security.

-A second set of risks are related to the possibility of pulling unverified images from compromised repositories.
+The second set of risks are related to the possibility of pulling unverified images from compromised repositories.
 If a malicious hacker has tampered with an image, it could present a risk to the container – and to the host system.
-The third key set of Docker-related risks come from the fact that every kernel requires private information – usernames, passwords and so on – in order to run.
+The third key set of Docker-related risks comes from the fact that every kernel requires private information – usernames, passwords, and so on – in order to run.
 Any secrets embedded in the container image are easy for hackers to obtain.

 As container infrastructure and security become ever more complex, it’s often unrealistic for any single user – or even any team – to manage and secure groups of containers across multiple types of infrastructure.
 This is where container orchestration tools come in.
 These tools greatly simplify the processes of managing containers at scale, by automatically controlling access to Kubelets, managing the privileges with which containers can run, restricting cloud metadata API access, and otherwise protecting cluster components from compromise.

 Self-service developer platform is all about creating a frictionless development process, boosting developer velocity, and increasing developer autonomy.
 Learn more about self-service platforms and why it’s important.

 More and more businesses are adopting GitOps.
 Learn about the 5 reasons why GitOps is important for businesses.